The price of

 Perhaps they were foolish, perhaps innocently naive, but broadcasting such reckless comments about a man so committed to honor and the martial way was playing with fire.

 second degrees, and they said they could do this and that, and they could do kata and they could break bricks and boards, but when I watch them move, there is nothing of substance.
-Meeting me, they would
+Meeting me, they would ask what

 Sensei would laugh uncontrollably when he said this.

 Quite honestly, I never did figure whether this explanation was true, and if that was really how he evolved the name of his style.
 Just possibly, the only reason he wore the red belt was so

 those around him would know that he viewed his skills as being on a plane above theirs, and as such, warranted a special level of recognition.
 I knew him well enough to know the recognition

 meant nothing, and the belt was of no meaningful consequence.
 What he was saying to the world was "You are invited to learn from me about the heart of the martial arts.
 To make it

 worth your while, I offer two things, my friendship to you who come in peace, or my red sash, mark of a master, to those of you who come to challenge.”
 Inevitably, those who came as challengers left with nothing.

 It was a beautiful autumn day, and we had been working techniques at Sensei's camp in the woods.
 I was off on my own when the trail of dust rising on the driveway told me a car was fast